Eco-Friendly Laundry in NYC: How to Wash Clothes Without Hurting the Planet

 • Silk: Always wash in lukewarm water with a silk-safe detergent, and avoid exposing to freezing air.

-• Denim: Turn jeans inside out, wash in cold water, and hang indoors to dry slowly, which preserves color.
+• Denim: Turn jeans inside out, wash in cold water, and hang indoors to dry slowly (How Often to Wash Denim: A Complete Guide

 • Synthetics: Use a low-heat dryer setting or indoor air drying to avoid static buildup caused by dry winter air.